(05/2025) Nature Communications: Control of spatiotemporal activation of organ-specific vagal fibers by interferential stimulation

 Winter 2018-2019

-In this review, the reasons and the conditions for using closed-loop neuromodulation (CLN) are discussed, the basic components of a CLN system are described, and examples of CLN systems used in physiological and translational research are presented.
+In this review, the rationale and the methods for closed-loop neuromodulation are discussed, the basic components of a closed-loop system are described, and examples of systems used in physiological and translational research are presented.

 Fall 2018

-On Sunday, November 4, Stavros Zanos will discuss some of the afferent and efferent neural and physiological effects of VNS in rodents, swine and nonhuman primates, their dependence on stimulation parameters, and ways to optimize them in the context of therapeutic bioelectronic medicine applications.
+In the conference that took place in Cleveland, OH, Stavros Zanos discussed some of the afferent and efferent neural and physiological effects of VNS in rodents, swine and nonhuman primates, their dependence on stimulation parameters, and ways to optimize them in the context of therapeutic bioelectronic medicine applications.

 Fall 2018